Menu

 When the Police Arrive

-Depending on the situation this may mean that you do not have access to the crime scene for a period of time.
-This may mean that you cannot use property, like a car or your home, for a period of time.
-If a death is involved it can also mean that the victim's body cannot be removed until all the necessary evidence has been collected.
+Depending on the situation, this may mean that you do not have access to the crime scene, such as your car or house, for a period of time.
+If a death is involved, it can also mean that the victim's body cannot be removed until all the necessary evidence has been collected.

 The police may take property into custody, dust for fingerprints or take you for medical attention.
-In most communities, the police can call Victim Services in to assist you if you wish, or they can tell you how to contact the nearest Victim Services program at a later time.
+In most communities, the police can call Victim Services to assist you if you wish.
+They can also tell you how to contact the nearest Victim Services program at a later time.

 Giving a Statement